Atelier-Shiori/detectstream/Readme.md

 To include in your project, drag the DetectStreamKit.framework.

 # License
 This version is licensed under MIT License.
-Older versions are GPL Version 3 license.